Salabim is a package for discrete event simulation in Python.

 - Pythonista (iOS)

-The package runs under Python 2.7 or 3.x.
+The package runs only under Python 3.x.

 The following packages are required: